Technion236272/2022a-StudentHub/docs/AppStructure.md

 ## Generic Ticket Creation Screen (This screen Shows fields regarding the screen the user came from)

+## Generic Ticket Edit Screen (This screen Shows fields regarding the screen the user came from)

 -----------------------------------------------------------------------------------------------------------

 ## My faviorite tickets Screen